 Michigan: Medical records & VETERINARY LAW (2 CME)

-Beginning in December 2020, when a Michigan licensed veterinarian renews their license, they will need to demonstrate that they have completed 45 hours of continuing education to include one hour on veterinary medical records and one hour on veterinary law and/or controlled substances. *This Michigan specific course has been approved by the MVMA to satisfy the 2 required CME hours.
+Beginning January 4, 2019, any Michigan veterinarian seeking to renew his or her license, beginning with the January 1, 2020 renewal cycle, must complete the new requirements of 45 hours of approved continuing education, to include one hour on medical records and one hour on veterinary law/or controlled substances within the three-year period immediately preceding the date of the application. *This Michigan specific course has been approved by the MVMA to satisfy the two required CME hours.

 vETERINARY MEDICAL RECORD KEEPING (u.S.)

-At first, the oft-repeated adage among healthcare professionals, “if you didn’t document it, you didn’t do it,” creates an unfortunate perception that the only reason to maintain good medical records is to stay out of trouble.
-Learn how to create a legally defensible medical record to improve patient care and benefits that extend far beyond just keeping you out of trouble.
+At first, the oft-repeated adage among healthcare professionals “if you didn’t document it, you didn’t do it,” creates an unfortunate perception that the only reason to maintain good medical records is to stay out of trouble.
+Instead, you should learn how to create a legally defensible medical record in order to improve patient care and enjoy benefits that extend far beyond merely keeping your nose clean.

 Regulation of the ProfessioN

-A perceived failure of veterinary medical care may lead an animal owner to pursue legal recourse, including a professional negligence or veterinary malpractice suit or a license complaint resulting in serious repercussions for a veterinarian.
-This course will review the different rules and regulations that govern veterinary professional behavior.
+A perceived failure of veterinary medical care may lead an animal owner to pursue legal recourse, including a professional negligence or veterinary malpractice suit or a license complaint, that may result in serious repercussions for a veterinarian.
+This course will review the different rules and regulations that govern veterinary professional behavior; list steps in a state license disciplinary action; define the elements of a veterinary malpractice claim; explain the role of an expert witness; describe the application of the standard of care; review factors that are considered in an award of damages; and list strategies to help prevent legal issues from arising in clinical practice.

 A One Health Approach to the Opioid Crisis

 Learn how veterinarians can work together with their medical colleagues, clients, and local and national associations to combat this deadly problem.
-This course will identify federal and state prescribing requirements, review commonly used and abused opioids, describe steps for a safety plan; and help you recognize signs for client and employee abuse and misuse potential.
+This course will identify federal and state prescribing requirements; review commonly used and abused opioids; describe steps for a safety plan; and help you recognize signs of client and employee abuse and misuse potential.

 standard of care

-During this course you will learn how meet and exceed the standard of care.
+Understanding the standard of veterinary care is fundamental to providing good veterinary care.
+During this course you will learn not only how to meet but to exceed the standard of care.
 Participants will examine how the standard of care is applied in both veterinary malpractice and state license discipline cases; the role of the expert witness; and tips for improving the veterinarian’s ability to provide patient care while working within pet owner’s financial constraints.

 “This is an exceptional online course on a poignant topic.
 This course would benefit all veterinary professionals; from student to experienced practitioner.
 This course will illuminate your medical record deficiencies and reinforce your good habits.” -Stephen C. Steep, DVM